Request free materials

 SRP's energy mascot, Wattson, shows children how to be safe by teaching 10 electric safety rules.

-Electricity: Making the Connection (grades 4-8, limit 1 per teacher):
+Electricity: Making the Connection (grades 4-8):

 A 10-minute video in a friendly, non-technical format describes how electricity is generated, transmitted and distributed.